iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

 ```
 └── gettsim
  ├── kinderzuschlag
- │   ├── einkommen
+ │   ├── einkommen.py
  │       |── betrag_m_bg
  ├── arbeitslosengeld_2
- │   └── einkommen
+ │   └── einkommen.py
  │       └── betrag_m_bg
  └── erziehungsgeld
-     └── einkommen_kind
+     └── einkommen.py
-         └── betrag_m
+         └── betrag_kind_m
 ```

 - Names are unique within a namespace.
 It will be possible to have an `betrag` function within the Kinderzuschlag Namespace and a similar-named function within `arbeitslosengeld_2`.
 Hence, there is no ambiguity about which income is meant.
+The namespace is derived from the directory structure.
+In the example above, the namespace of the income relevant for Arbeitslosengeld 2 (`betrag_m_bg`) is `arbeitslosengeld_2`.

 - The namespace will generally be represented as a tuple in GETTSIMs internal infrastructure.
 This will be the node identifier in the DAG, the value is the